firelab/wfips/doc/dispatchlocations.md

 selected it is removed from the analysis.

 - "Remove Empty" removes all the dispatch locations with no resources.
+Removing unused disaptch locations will increase the analysis speed.

 - "Revert" reverts the dispatch location and resource information to it's original state.